n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 - Send the environment variables defined to each application pod
 - Define the container image to use
-- Set resource consumption limits.
-This is left empty in the example manifests, but you should set them to something appropriate for your deployment.
+- Set resource consumption limits with the `resources` object.
+This is empty in the example manifests.
+You must set them to something appropriate for your deployment.
 - The `volumes` defined earlier and `volumeMounts` to define the path in the container to mount volumes.
 - Scaling and restart policies.
-The example manifests define only one instance of each pod, you should change this to meet your needs.
+The example manifests define one instance of each pod.
+You should change this to meet your needs.

 ## Services

-The two service manifests (`postgres-service.yaml` and `n8n-service.yaml`) expose the services to the outside world using the Kubernetes load balancer using ports 5432 and 5678 respectively by default.
+The two service manifests (`postgres-service.yaml` and `n8n-service.yaml`) expose the services to the outside world using the Kubernetes load balancer using ports 5432 and 5678 respectively.

 ## Send to Kubernetes cluster